divvungiellatekno/indigenous-langtech.uit.no/pages/index.rst

 No language is too hard for language technology
 ===============================================

 The Sámi languages have a complex grammatical structure and do not have access to huge text collections.
 This situation is shared with most indigenous languages.
-Still, we have built all tools below for most of the Sámi languages.
+Still, Divvun and Giellatekno have built all tools below for most of the Sámi languages.

 Tools (in increasing complexity)
 --------------------------------